Simmering: Sufficient is better than optimal for training neural networks: Methods

 For simplicity of notation, we will henceforth set $m_i=1,Q_k=1 \ \forall \ i,k$ and describe the integration process in terms of the positions and velocities, rather than the positions and momenta.
 The equations of motion are derived from the Hamiltonian, and are given by

 where the $i$ subscript denotes real particle quantities, and the $s_k$ subscript denotes a quantity affiliated with the $k^{th}$ virtual particle.
 The accelerations of the particles are given by

-The acceleration of the real particles in Eq. \ref{eqn:real_acc} is proportional to the negative gradient of the loss with respect to the weights and biases in the neural network.
-Given Equations \ref{eqn:eom_1}--\ref{eqn:virt_ask}, the trajectories of the real and virtual particles, and thus the sequence of neural network weights and biases, can be determined numerically.
+The acceleration of the real particles in Eq.\ \ref{eqn:real_acc} is proportional to the negative gradient of the loss with respect to the weights and biases in the neural network.
+Given Equations \ref{eqn:eom_1}--\ref{eqn:virt_ask}, the trajectories of the real and virtual particles, and thus the evolution of neural network weights and biases over training time, can be determined numerically.